-Best known reference to William Alexander’s alchemical work is: The Trembling Veil by W B Yeats.
-I saw the originnal 1922 edition: London: Privately Printed for Subscribers Only by T Werner Laurie Ltd; pp69-70.
+The best known reference to William Alexander’s alchemical work is: The Trembling Veil by W B Yeats.
+I saw the original 1922 edition: London: Privately Printed for Subscribers Only by T Werner Laurie Ltd; pp69-70.
 That he’s still at it in 1902 is from Yeats’s Golden Dawn by George Mills Harper.
 Wellingborough Northants: The Aquarian Press 1974 p188 quoting a letter from Yeats to Lady Gregory January 1902.

-OCCULT SOCIETIES HE WAS/WAS NOT A MEMBER OF
+OCCULT SOCIETIES HE WAS OR WAS NOT A MEMBER OF

 AUGUST ORDER OF LIGHT